MasterXiong/MasterXiong.github.io/index.md

 ---

 I am a DPhil student of [WhiRL](http://whirl.cs.ox.ac.uk/) at University of Oxford, advised by Prof. [Shimon Whiteson](http://whirl.cs.ox.ac.uk/pages/people/shimon.html).
 I’m also a member of [AIMS CDT](https://aims.robots.ox.ac.uk/).
-I’m generally interested in improving the efficiency and generalization of reinforcement learning (RL).
-Currently I mainly focus on meta-RL and multi-task RL to achieve this goal, with application in domains such as robotic control and automated algorithm design.
+I’m generally interested in improving the efficiency and generalization of reinforcement learning (RL) to make it more applicable in real world.
+I mainly focus on meta-RL and multi-task RL to achieve this goal, with application in domains such as robotics and science.

 Previously, I graduated from Tsinghua University with Bachelor in Electronic Engineering and Master in Computer Science, working on automated machine learning with Prof. [Wenwu Zhu](https://www.cs.tsinghua.edu.cn/info/1116/3529.htm).